-Students, along with Parents/Guardians, will select two (2) electives.
-A third choice will be indicated on the Welcome to Grade 9 form as a record for us in the event that a student's timetable does not allow for the first two choices.
+Students, along with Parents/Guardians, will select four (4) electives.
+A fourth choice will be indicated on the Welcome to Grade 9 form as a record for us in the event that a student's timetable does not allow for the first three choices.

+Building the Entrepreneurial Mindset BEM101

 Dance - Open ATC101

 Drama - Open ADA101

-Information & Communication Technolog gy in Business - Open BTT101

-Exploring Technology - Open TIJ101

-Expressions of Aboriginal Culture - Ope n NAC101
+Expressions of First Nations, Metis, and Inuit Cultures - Open NAC101

+Health and Physical Education - Open PPL101

 Music - Instrumental - Open AMI101

 Music - Strings - Open AMS101

+Technology and the Skilled Trades TAS101

-Visual Arts, Open AVI101
+Visual Arts - Open AVI101

-SUPERIOR

-COLLEGIATE AND VOCATIONAL INSTITUTE
+SUPERIOR COLLEGIATE AND VOCATIONAL INSTITUTE